This section provides information for developers who wish to contribute to the C++ codebase.

 On pull requests, the “Dev / Lint” pipeline will run these checks, and report what files/lines need to be fixed, if any.

 In order to account for variations in the behavior of

 major versions of LLVM, we pin the version of

-to find it.
-You can provide an explicit path to your LLVM installation (or the
+You can provide an explicit path to the directory containing the clang-format

 To make linting more reproducible for everyone, we provide a